spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Cloud service provider relevance: <font color="#FC01CC">AKS</font>

-Ocean Controller V2 supports Pod Scheduling Readiness (included in Kubernetes 1.3), which considers whether a pod is ready to be scheduled.
+Ocean with [Controller V2](ocean/tutorials/ocean-controller-v2) supports Pod Scheduling Readiness (included in Kubernetes 1.3), which considers whether a pod is ready to be scheduled.
 This feature lets you reduce the churn of pods that stay in a "miss-essential-resources" state for a long time.
 Pods with the `SchedulingGated` status are not scheduled.
 By specifying/removing a Pod's `.spec.schedulingGates`, you can control when a pod is ready to be considered for scheduling.

 Use Pod Scheduling Readiness according to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/).